 More often than not, collaborating with a legal team and the other party involved is the best route for settling a civil lawsuit.
 Resolutions come with potential risks and rewards, but choosing the best course of action to take would require a sound litigation strategy.

-If you need more information or legal guidance about all aspect of civil lawsuits, Smith Horton is ready to help.
+If you need more information or legal guidance about all aspects of civil lawsuits, contact Smith Horton Law to set up a consultation in one of our two offices either in Indian Trail (Union County) or Charlotte (Mecklenburg County).

 FROM THE BLOG